Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 Secondly, the internet is littered with stories where acne patients tried applying tea tree oil to their entire skin, to prevent breakouts altogether.
 They were shocked to wake up to rashes and in some cases, painful blisters.
 Some people even “grew” acne in areas where they’d never had it before.

 Therefore, the ultimate strategy is to only apply tea tree oil to individual red and swollen pimples.
 Lowering inflammation and suppressing p.acnes bacteria is where tea tree oil shines, not as a general skin enhancer.
-It’s no good for skin tone anyway, but it’s great for reducing redness and swelling, and doing that fast.

 The best tea tree oil product for acne